MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_callback_reason.md

 ### -field KbCallbackSecondaryDumpData

-The callback function provides data to the system to append to the crash dump file when the system issues a bug check.
+The callback function provides device-specific information that should be appended to the secondary data area of crash dump file when the system issues a bug check.
 For more information about this type of callback, see "Implementing KbCallbackSecondaryDumpData Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ### -field KbCallbackDumpIo

 Specifies that the system should call the callback function each time it writes data to a crash dump file.
+Drivers for devices that monitor the system state can use this type of callback.
 For more information about this type of callback, see "Implementing KbCallbackDumpIo Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ### -field KbCallbackAddPages

-The purpose of the callback function is to enable the driver to add pages of data to the primary section of the crash dump file.
+The purpose of the callback function is to enable the driver to add pages of driver-specific data to the primary section of the crash dump file.
 For more information about this type of callback, see "Implementing KbCallbackAddPages Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.
 This enumeration value is supported in Windows Server 2008 and later versions of Windows.

 ### -field KbCallbackSecondaryMultiPartDumpData